Uncertainty Intervals or p-values?

 df = simulate_experiment(pA, pB, N)

-Looking at the data above, we’re seeing a better conversion rate in group B. We run a two-proportions z-test and we find that there’s a non-significant p-value, meaning we found insufficient evidence of the variant having lower conversion than the control.
+Looking at the data above, we’re seeing a slightly worse conversion rate in the variant, but barely.
+We run a two-proportions z-test and we find that there’s a non-significant p-value, meaning we found insufficient evidence of the variant having lower conversion than the control.

 def pval_from_summary(tab):